JuliaKit/Kitten.jl/docs/src/tutorial/bigger_applications.md

 If you are building an application or a web API, it's rarely the case that you can put everything on a single file.

 As your application grows you'll need to spread your application's logic across multiple files.
-Oxygen provides some tools to help you do this while staying organized.
+Kitten provides some tools to help you do this while staying organized.

 Let's say you have an application that looks something like this: